mathewlowry/myhub-gpt/permanent versions/atproto/Bluesky Adoption Challenge.md

 This is one of this wiki's pages managed with the **permanent versions pattern** described in  [Two wiki authors and a blogger walk into a bar…](https://mathewlowry.medium.com/two-wiki-authors-and-a-blogger-walk-into-a-bar-7106c8376c6e)

-- changes in this version:
+- changes in this version (*updated 2025-11-14*):
-	- none
+	- minor tweaks, pre eurosky.social's Berlin event
 - version control
     - this is version: 2
     - this is the current version: [[Bluesky Adoption Challenge]]
     - here is the previous version: [[Bluesky Adoption Challenge 1]]